-The Directors confirmed that they have complied with the Code Provision A.6.5 of the CG Code and Report effective on 1 April 2012 on Directors' training.
+The Directors confirmed that they have complied with the Code Provision C.1.4 of the CG Code and Report on Directors' training.
 All Directors have participated in continuous professional development by the following means to develop and refresh their knowledge.

-Name of Directors Training received Lee Chun Wai Reading materials/in house briefing on regulatory and corporate governance matters Lee Chan Wah Reading materials/in house briefing on regulatory and corporate governance matters Leung Kin Cheong Laurent Reading materials/in house briefing on regulatory and corporate governance matters Lau Mei Suet Reading materials/in house briefing on regulatory and corporate governance matters Choi Tak Fai Reading materials/in house briefing on regulatory and corporate governance matters Lee Pui Ching Reading materials/in house briefing on regulatory and corporate governance matters
+Name of Directors Training received Lee Chun Wai Reading materials/in house briefing on regulatory and corporate governance matters Ji Yi Reading materials/in house briefing on regulatory and corporate governance matters Lau Mei Suet Reading materials/in house briefing on regulatory and corporate governance matters Choi Tak Fai Reading materials/in house briefing on regulatory and corporate governance matters Tsang Ho Yin Reading materials/in house briefing on regulatory and corporate governance matters